openharmony/docs/en/application-dev/media/camera-shooting-case.md

   });

   // Create an ImageReceiver instance and set photographing parameters.
-Wherein, the resolution must be one of the photographing resolutions supported by the current device, which are obtained from photoProfilesArray. let imageReceiver: image.ImageReceiver = image.createImageReceiver(1920, 1080, 4, 8);
+Wherein, the resolution must be one of the photographing resolutions supported by the current device, which are obtained from photoProfilesArray. let imageReceiver: image.ImageReceiver = getImageReceiver(1920, 1080, 4, 8);
+  // Call the preceding callback to save the image. setImageArrivalCb(imageReceiver);
   // Obtain the surface ID for displaying photos. let photoSurfaceId: string = await imageReceiver.getReceivingSurfaceId();
   // Create a photo output stream.